Bonelab/bonelab-website/research/openscience/index.md

 {% endcapture %}

 {% capture col2 %}
-A pipeline that extracts vertebra, calibrates the CT for performing linear and non-linear FEA.
+A pipeline that extracts vertebrae and calibrates CT data for linear and nonlinear finite element analysis (FEA).

 {%
   include tags.html